ZhikangLiuu/Ind_577_Final_project/Supervised Learning/The Perceptron/README.md

 - Signal Processing: Perceptrons can be applied in signal processing tasks, such as filtering noisy signals or detecting patterns in time-series data.

+## Limits

+**Linear Separability:** A single Perceptron can only learn linearly separable patterns.
+It cannot model complex relationships or solve non-linear problems like the XOR problem.

+**No Probability Estimates:** Perceptrons do not output probabilities; they only provide a class label.So it can not be used to solve regression problem.

 ---
 **Example**: